 Gila Cliff Dwellings National Monument, New Mexico – This National Monument preserves cliff dwellings and other significant archeological remains left by prehistoric American Indians of the Mogollon Culture.
 The well-preserved cliff dwellings, constructed in the late 1200s, contain 42 rooms within five natural caves in a narrow side canyon above the Gila River.
 It is 44 miles north of Silver City, New Mexico, at the end of NM 15.
 The cliff dwellings trail and Visitors Center are open daily.
 More information: Gila Cliff Dwellings National Monument, H.C.
 68 Box 100, Silver City, New Mexico 88061, 575-536-9461.

 Homolovi Ruins State Park, Arizona – In the high grassland of 14th century northern Arizona, Ancient Puebloans found a home along the Little Colorado River.
 These people, the Hisat’sinom (known to archaeologists as the Anasazi, paused in their migrations to till the rich flood plain and sandy slopes before continuing north to join people already living on the mesas, people who are today known as the Hopi.
-The Hopi people of today still consider Homolovi and other pre-Columbian sites in the southwest to be part of their homeland.
+The Hopi people of today still consider Homolovi and other pre-Columbian sites in the southwest part of their homeland.
 They continue to make pilgrimages to these sites, renewing the people’s ties with the land.
 The site includes a visitor center and museum.
 More information: Homolovi Ruins State Park.